chirangaalwis/aws-cloudformation-templates/vpc-with-auto-healing/README.md

   - A Private Route Table
   - An Application Load Balancer

+## Notes:

-Auto-healing has been implemented using auto-scaling groups without using dynamic scalability behaviour.
+  - Auto-healing has been implemented using the auto-scaling groups and the health checks of the application load balancer target groups.